giantswarm/rfc/merging-configmaps-gitops/README.md

 Our app platform offers a layered configuration approach already which we can utilize to enable us here.

-An app CR has two fields where configuration can be supplied:
+An app CR has three fields where configuration can be supplied, out of which two can be used for providing user
+configuration:

 ```yaml
 apiVersion: application.giantswarm.io/v1alpha1
 kind: App